Borderlands 3 (Series) Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

 We haven’t documented any accessibility features for Communication in Borderlands 3 which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Borderlands 3, and offer accessibility features for Communication:

 System Accessibility Settings